scitran/client/Scitran-class.md

 ## Methods
 Scitran methods enable you to find database contents, get information about these objects, download and upload files, and modify metadata.
 See the [Flywheel terms](Flywheel-terms) page to learn about the conceptual organization of Flywheel data.

-Usage of these scitran class methods are provided in other wiki pages.
-When the architecture of the input parameters stabilizes, we will put more information in the wiki.
-Because the code is still under development, for now we encourage you to type
+Usage details of these methods are provided in other wiki pages.
+Because the code is still under development, for now we encourage you to type help or doc to bring up the current information in the method, say

-    doc scitran.METHODNAME
+    doc scitran.MethodName

-This will bring up the current information in the method.
+As the methods input and return parameters stabilize, we will put more information in the wiki.

 ```
 (IN PROGRESS; INCOMPLETE)

 %% Search and list
-st.search()  -  Search for objects constrained by many possible limits (file type, label, date...).
+st.search  -  Search for objects constrained by many possible limits (file type, label, date...).
-st.list()    - List objects within a parent; might change to getObjects
+st.list    - List objects within a parent; might change to getObjects
-st.projectHierarchy() - Create a struct summarizing the project, sessions and acquisitions
+st.projectHierarchy - Create a struct summarizing the project, sessions and acquisitions
+st.projectID - Return the id of the project

-% Download and Read
+% File
-st.fileDelete()   - Delete remote file
+st.fileDelete   - Delete remote file
-st.fileDownload() - Write file to disk
+st.fileDownload - Write file to disk
-st.fileRead()     - Certain file types can be downloaded and read into a Matlab variable
+st.fileRead     - Certain file types can be downloaded and read into a Matlab variable
-st.fileInfoGet()
-st.fileInfoSet()
-st.fileUpload()
+st.fileInfoGet
+st.fileInfoSet
+st.fileUpload

 % Container methods (project, session, acquisition)
-st.containerUpload()   - Not sure this is real
+st.containerUpload   - Not sure this is real
-st.containerDownload() - Download a directory tree containing a database object as a tar file
+st.containerDownload - Download a directory tree containing a database object as a tar file
-st.containerCreate()   - Create a project or a session or an acquisition
+st.containerCreate   - Create a project or a session or an acquisition
-st.containerDelete() - Delete container objects
+st.containerDelete - Delete container objects
-st.containerInfoSet()  - Set database values (e.g., subject code, sex ...)
+st.containerInfoSet  - Set database values (e.g., subject code, sex ...)
-st.containerInfoGet()  - Get database values (e.g., subject code, sex ...)
+st.containerInfoGet  - Get database values (e.g., subject code, sex ...)

+% Analysis
+st. analysisAddNote
+st.analysisCreate
+st.analysisDownload
+st.analysisInfoGet
+st.analysisInfoSet
+st.analysisUpload

+% Not sure why this isn't grouped with container, but probably a good reason
+st.collectionCreate
+st.collectionDelete

 % MRI utilities
 st.dwiDownload - Read a nifti file and its associated bvec/bval data
 st.dicomInfoGet   - Information about files or database objects
 st.vistaDownload* - Create a local vistasoft data structure

-% Not sure why this isn't grouped with container, but probably a good reason
-st.collectionCreate()
-st.collectionDelete()

 % Computational
 st.docker*